Arsonist Caught on CCTV in Racist Attack on Asylum Seekers’ Hotel

-Birley’s defense barrister, Dermot Hughes, stated that his client, a former painter and decorator, was “appalled” by his actions and expressed “heartfelt remorse.”
+Birley’s defence lawyer, Dermot Hughes, claimed the former painter and decorator was “appalled” by his actions and “heartfelt remorse.”
+That sympathy didn’t sway the court.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.